Schools and Colleges Reports

 Data Reports and Briefs

 What information is shown on this map?

-Federal and State Laws are in place to protect an individual’s privacy.
-For privacy reasons, the Health Department reports a range when the case count is less than six.
+These numbers may also be so small that they cannot be provided under federal and state laws that protect an individual’s privacy.
 This is a common practice with all of protected health information data, not just with COVID-19 data.

 Why doesn’t my town show up on the map?

 You may live in an unincorporated village.
 Please check a map of Vermont to find out which town your village is in.

 Why isn’t my town included in the table?